About the Digital Citizens Alliance

 The Digital Citizens Alliance is an active voice in promoting a better and safer Internet, working with security experts, the businesses that operate the Internet, policymakers, and civic leaders, as well as empowering individuals to secure their own safety online.

-Digital Citizens has seen significant growth during its first year of exposing the dangerous practices occurring across the Internet—some in dark corners and some right out in the open.
 We have reported on rogue elements preying on innocent consumers, and our research has delivered startling findings to the American people, including:

 - Just how easy it is to buy illegal steroids and prescription drugs online.
 Our investigators were able to find both real and fake versions of dangerous drugs that could be purchased easily by teens.